Working with Mason Earl

 | Hardware | Mac and Apple products preferred |

-| Ecosystem | Comfortable in Microsoft (current setup), but prefer Google and Apple |
+| Ecosystem | Can get comfortable in any ecosystem — prefer Google and Apple |

 | Flexibility | Happy to work in whatever system the team uses |